Leody Taveras Player Props: Rangers vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff ranks 15th in the league with a collective 8.7 strikeouts per nine innings.
+- The Red Sox pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.

-- The Red Sox have the 19th-ranked team ERA among all league pitching staffs (4.41).
+- The Red Sox have a 4.38 team ERA that ranks 18th across all MLB pitching staffs.

-- The Red Sox rank 23rd in baseball in home runs surrendered (111 total, 1.3 per game).
+- Red Sox pitchers combine to rank 23rd in baseball in home runs given up (112 total, 1.3 per game).

-- Bello (5-5) gets the starting nod for the Red Sox in his 14th start of the season.
-He's put together a 3.08 ERA in 73 2/3 innings pitched, with 67 strikeouts.
+- Crawford (3-4) gets the starting nod for the Red Sox in his ninth start of the season.
+He's put together a 3.77 ERA in 57 1/3 innings pitched, with 55 strikeouts.

-- In his last outing on Thursday against the Miami Marlins, the righty tossed seven innings, allowing one earned run while surrendering two hits.
+- His last appearance was on Saturday against the Toronto Blue Jays, when the righty went 5 2/3 innings, surrendering two earned runs while giving up three hits.

-- In 13 games this season, the 24-year-old has a 3.08 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .234 to his opponents.
+- In 16 games this season, the 27-year-old has amassed an ERA of 3.77, with 8.6 strikeouts per nine innings.
+Opponents are hitting .228 against him.

 © 2023 Data Skrive.
 All rights reserved.